jaxlub/Diabetes-Predicting-Modeling/README.md

 ## Shiny app Functions

+The Shiny app includes a data exploration tab and 5 modeling tabs with test error accuracy.
+The five models included are a Logistical, Naive Bayes, QDA, LDA and parttree models.

 - Data exploration: compare distributions of predictors between diabetic and non-diabetic groups to identify useful predictors.
 - Logistical Modeling Tab - Allows users to select predictors and calculates test error and model output.
 - Naive Bayes Model - Allows users to select predictors and calculates test error and model output.